suffolklibraries/lgc/content/collections/events/wild-tots-26-11.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1732098913
+updated_at: 1732099293
 duplicated_from: 790fa79a-b710-4ed4-bed9-596e8ecb9f26
 ---
-Practical conservation and survey skills for teenagers aged 11-16.
+Wild play activities for children aged 18 months - 5 years.